et0and/portfolio-redux/content/projects/sophia.md

 <h3>Information Architecture</h3>

-The structure of Sophia was defined and improved through a closed card sort, facilitated through Optimal Workshop.
+The information architecture of Sophia was determined through a closed card sort, conducted on Optimal Workshop.
+19 cards were presented to 5 participants from the target audience based in New Zealand, who were asked to group the cards into 7 categories.

-The sort consisted of 19 cards in total for participants to group into 7 categories.
-A total of 5 people completed the exercise, with all participants based in New Zealand from my target audience.

-Participants strongly agreed on the placement of Library cards, with only a few outliers for “Listen later.”
+The Library cards were grouped together with high agreement, except for a few outliers who grouped "Listen later" differently.

-SOS options were the most clear of all categories and universally agreed upon.
+SOS options were the most clearly defined category with universal agreement among participants.

-Daily Journal, Time Sheet and Modules categories had the most disagreement and spread, with little consesus on what cards belong here.
+However, there was a lack of consensus on the placement of cards within the Daily Journal, Time Sheet and Modules categories, leading to greater disagreement and spread among participants.

 <figure>
 <img src="/media/cardsort.webp" class="big-img" alt="Findings of a closed card sort to define IA."/>